AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/ls-click-on-valuestogetlearningsofamember.png)

-Similarly, you can view the learning objects along with the number of enrollments, progressions, or completions by clicking the values under the corresponding columns.&nbsp;&nbsp;
+Similarly, you can view the learning objects along with the number of enrollments, progressions, or completions by clicking the values under the corresponding columns.

 ![](assets/ls-on-clicking-valuesinteamviewforateam.png)

-On further clicking&nbsp; the number of enrollments, progressions, or completions for each learning, you can view the following details: People, enrollment/completion date, due date, and progress made.
+On further clicking  the number of enrollments, progressions, or completions for each learning, you can view the following details: People, enrollment/completion date, due date, and progress made.

 ![](assets/ls-team-view-on-furtherclickingthevaluesforalearning.png)